 Chairman and Chief Medical Officer

-Dr. Smith has received many awards including: the Young Investigator and Achievement awards of the Canadian Cardiovascular Society, Keon Award from the University of Ottawa, 125th anniversary of Canada commemorative medal, alumnus of the year at Dalhousie, AsTECH award from the province of Alberta, Order of the University of Calgary, the Graham Medal from the Royal College and Medal of Service from CMA.
+Dr. Smith has received many awards including: the Young Investigator and Achievement awards of the Canadian Cardiovascular Society, the Keon Award from the University of Ottawa, the 125th anniversary of Canada commemorative medal, alumnus of the year at Dalhousie, the AsTECH award from the province of Alberta, Order of the University of Calgary, the Graham Medal from the Royal College, and the Medal of Service from the Canadian Medical Association.

 Over the past 20 years, Dr Smith has been a Director of more than ten public companies—mostly in the biotech sector.
 He has also been Chairman of two companies and Lead Director for two others.
 At present, he is a Director of Resverlogix Corp, and Zenith Capital Corp.